Housing Catalyst strives to increase the availability of affordable housing in and near the city of Fort Collins.

 - Whether a proposed project includes households that earn 30-50% of Area Median Income (AMI) on rental projects, or 60% and below AMI for homeownership projects

-- How HC resources will increase benefit to low-income households, through increased number of affordable units, lower housing costs, or both, and/or access to support services
+- How Housing Catalyst resources will increase benefit to low-income households, through an increased number of affordable units, lower housing costs, or both, and/or access to support services

-- Market information as determined by HC which shows demand for the proposed project
+- Market information as determined by Housing Catalyst showing demand for the proposed project

 - Long-term affordability, with a preference for projects that achieve permanent affordability

-- Opportunity for ownership by HC, and/or HC buy-out options after 20-30 year affordability period
+- Opportunity for Housing Catalyst ownership, and/or buy-out options after 20-30 year affordability period

-- To what extent will HC share in the developer fee?
+- To what extent will Housing Catalyst share in the developer fee?

-- What is the project proximity to employment, transportation, schools, retail, and recreation?
+- What is the project’s proximity to employment, transportation, schools, retail, and recreation?

-- Role of HC in the long-term management of the project, including the opportunity to earn a reasonable management fee
+- Housing Catalyst’s role in the long-term management of the project, including the opportunity to earn a reasonable management fee

-- Degree and nature of risk for HC
+- Degree and nature of risk for Housing Catalyst

-- Degree to which HC’s ownership interest is commensurate with the financial benefits it brings to the project
+- Degree to which Housing Catalyst’s ownership interest is commensurate with the financial benefits it brings to the project

 - Projects in which all or a portion of the units are designed to serve special needs population, such as elderly or persons with disabilities, may receive special consideration

-- To further protect and utilize local resources wisely, HC prefers to work with partners with a local footprint.
-For instance, a project with local non-profit ownership or a local developer whose developer fees are used to further affordable housing in Fort Collins is preferred.
+- To further protect and utilize local resources wisely, Housing Catalyst prefers to work with partners with a local footprint.
+For instance, we prefer a project with local nonprofit ownership or a local developer whose developer fees are used to further affordable housing in Fort Collins.